russross/blackfriday/README.md

 *   fenced code blocks -> source code with language etc.
 *   indentend code blocks -> artwork
 *   images -> artwork, use title for caption
+*   quotes in citation for the section= attribute?

 License